Craters of the Moon National Monument Visitor Guide

 Craters of the Moon National Monument Parks Map

 Craters of the Moon National Monument is located in Southern Idaho and is a reasonably short drive from Boise, Idaho, Salt Lake City, Utah, and Bozeman, Montana.
-It is also an easy day trip from Yellowstone and Grand Tetons National Parks, so if you are staying at those parks for an extended period of time and are looking for a good day trip to take, Craters of the Moon National Monument is a great suggestion.
-For more information on how far Craters of the Moon is from other large cities in the Western United States, I have included a table of driving distances from nearby large cities and a map for you to review below.
+It is also an easy day trip from Yellowstone and Grand Teton National Parks, so if you are staying at those parks for an extended period and are looking for a good day trip to take, Craters of the Moon National Monument is a great suggestion.

-If you are visiting from outside of the United States and would like to visit Craters of the Moon, I would suggest flying into either Boise, Idaho, Salt Lake City, Utah, or Bozeman, Montana.
+If you are visiting from outside of the United States and would like to visit Craters of the Moon, I would suggest flying into Boise, Idaho, Salt Lake City, Utah, or Bozeman, Montana.
 If you are visiting from inside the United States and are planning a road trip out west, I have included a map below that outlines where Craters of the Moon National Monument is in relation to the large cities in the region.

-Craters of the Moon Regional Map
+Craters of the Moon National Monument Location Map

 Even though the total size of the park encompasses over 750,000 acres (which is more than 1,100 square miles), the amount of park that is accessible via road is much smaller.
 However, if you are visiting to just get a glimpse of the amazing and unique landscapes within the park, the park loop road and viewpoints may be exactly what you are looking for.
-If you would like to do some hiking and explore the back-country, there are some great trails for you to do that as well.
-In order to assist you in better understanding the layout of the park, I have included the park map (with a link to a downloadable PDF map) for you to review below.

 Craters of the Moon National Monument Park Map Preview